google/styleguide/pyguide.md

 <a id="decorators"></a>
 ### 2.17 Function and Method Decorators

 Use decorators judiciously when there is a clear advantage.
-Avoid `@staticmethod` and limit use of `@classmethod`.
+Avoid `staticmethod` and limit use of `classmethod`.

 <a id="s2.17.1-definition"></a>
 <a id="2171-definition"></a>